 Pin me for later:

 Step #2: Narrow Your Topics (To Create Your Unique Niche)

 You’ve maybe heard this before, but it bears repeating:

-Try to reach everyone and you’ll reach few; try to reach few and you’ll gain a dedicated audience who sees you as an expert (as long as you publish engaging content, of course).
+Try to reach everyone and you’ll reach few; try to reach few and you’ll gain a dedicated audience who sees you as an expert (as long as your aim during the blog content creation process is to be engaging, of course).